gowthamd/test_1/docs/API.md

 			"ChIJ8VNf1mMWrjsRwsMEl564ksQ"]`,
 	"destination":"bangalore"
 }`
-**8. Update the Time to Spent At Each Destination API **
+**9. Update the Time to Spent At Each Destination API **
 ----
-  _The API is used to alter the time to spent at each location in a route._
+  _The API is used to alter the time to spent at each location in a route.
+  This API can alter the suggested route if there is significant changes in time to spent._

 * **URL**